UniversityOfHelsinkiCS/gptwrapper/documentation/rag.md

 3. CurreChat processes and indexes the file contents into small parts.
 4. Teacher connects the Source Material Collection to one or more Prompts.

+> [!NOTE]
+> PDFs take a significantly longer time to process.
+If a text version of your source material is available, it is preferred.
+> Markdown is highly recommended, as the indexing process can understand the markdown structure, resulting in better section splits.

 The student then uses it:

 5. Student sends a message in CurreChat with the Prompt active.